EVAluation of the Equivalent Vector Boson Approximation at highest energy colliders: Comparison of EVA with full matrix elements

 In \cref{fig:HH_energies}, we show the di-Higgs invariant mass distribution for three different center of mass energies, where two interesting effects become apparent.
 Firstly, we find that the cut-off region for the threshold, after which the EVA and full results agree, grows with the center of mass energy, as can be seen in the points where the ratios between the two results approach one and then remain constant.
 The higher $E_\text{CM}$, the higher this point moves up in the invariant mass spectrum.
 Secondly, we see a sharp rise of the ratio at the tail end of the $3\,\text{TeV}$ distribution.
 This points to an unphysical divergence of the transverse structure functions when $x\to 1$ or equivalently $\bar{x} \to 0$.
 This is an artifact of the small-angle approximation in the EVA which should in principle also take into account that $\bar{x}$ cannot exactly approach one as the weak bosons are not massless.
 In any case, this sharp discrepancy from the full matrix element is not problematic in terms of the contribution to the total cross section, because it only appears at the far end of the distribution where the differential cross section is tiny.

-Next, we show the distributions of transverse momenta and rapidities of the two Higgs bosons in \cref{fig:HH-pT} and \cref{fig:HH-eta}, respectively.
+Next, we show the distributions of transverse momenta and rapidities of the two Higgs bosons, ordered in $p_\perp$, in \cref{fig:HH-pT} and \cref{fig:HH-eta}, respectively.
+In the EVA case, the distributions are identical, since the transverse momenta are always exactly balanced.
 Interestingly, we find that the kinematics of the parton subleading in $p_\perp$ is much better described by the EVA than the leading ones and this behavior persists when cutting off the threshold region in $m_{HH}$, as shown in \cref{fig:HH-eta}.
 The reason for this lies in the fact that within the EVA, the vector bosons do not receive any recoil from the beam partons.
 When ordering the final states in $p_\perp$ in the full process, the leading one is likely to be the one which was recoiling off the beam partons.
 This shifts the peak in the $p_{T,1}$-distribution to slightly larger values as compared to the EVA.
 Nevertheless, after a cut of $m_{HH}>1.5\,\text{TeV}$, we find that the EVA perfectly describes the kinematics of the subleading parton.
 This in turn means that this parton does not recoil against the beams in the full calculation.

 Moreover, notice that this behavior for the leading $p_\perp$ parton appears despite the relative simplicity of the process considered here (\ie without non-VBF topologies and contributions from transverse vector bosons being negligible).
 Therefore, the mismatch is likely more severe in more complex processes and any kinematic cuts should be treated carefully.
 In principle, it would be possible to generate a $p_{\perp,1}$ kick in the EVA calculation for a given recoil scheme to rectify the mismatch, but this goes beyond the scope of this paper.
 Such $p_{\perp,1}$ kicks can be either explicitly introduced into the splitting kinematics (so-called \textit{recoil scheme} in \whizard), or a $p_{\perp}$ kick to the beam remnants with a subsequent boost of the final state system to the new Lorentz frame.
 The latter approach has been successfully applied for QED radiation off the initial beams.